 Distance Leads to Contradictions

-Before it was determine that the universe’s expansion is accelerating, it was a strong possibility that it was in fact decelerating.
-If this was so, then the Hubble Time would act like a maximum and therefore lose its predictive power for the age of the universe.
-So to help make certain, we need lots of data on the distances away to objects, which will help refine the Hubble Constant and therefore compare different models of the universe, including the time aspect (68).
+Before it was determined that the universe’s expansion is accelerating, it was a strong possibility that it was in fact decelerating.
+If this was so, then the Hubble Time would act like a maximum.
+Therefore, it would lose its predictive power for the age of the universe.
+So to help make info certain, we need lots of data on the distances away to objects, which will help refine the Hubble Constant and therefore compare different models of the universe, including the time aspect (68).

 And the results seemed to indicate this initially.
 When the redshifts came in from distant galaxies, it has a Ho of 526 kilometers per second-mega parsec (or km/(s*Mpc)), which translates to an age of 2 billion years for the universe.
 Geologists were quick to point out that even the Earth is older than that, based off carbon readings and other dating techniques from radioactive materials.
 Fortunately, Walter Baade of the Mt.
 Wilson Observatory was able to understand the discrepancy.
 Observations during World War II showed that stars could be separated into Population I vs. Population II.
 The former are hot and young with tons of heavy elements and can be located in the disc and arms of a galaxy, which promote star formation through gas compression.
 The latter are old and have few to no heavy elements and are located in the bulge of a galaxy as well as above and below the galactic plane (Ibid).